 The daily cycle is based on the sun’s movement and related energy changes which have been observed by Chinese masters from the earliest days.
 Thousands of years of studying the movements of the solar system, nature, the changes of the seasons and their interaction with the individual energy blueprint of each human being have made it possible to determine the maximum benefit of any one activity on health, longevity, family and success in life.

 Generally, the golden time for meditating and relaxing is between 3 and 6 am.
-The exact time can vary according to one’s geographical location but as rule of the thumb, the best time is during the hours before sunrise.
+The exact time can vary according to one’s geographical location an season, but as rule of the thumb, the best time is during the hours before sunrise.
 At this point, the energy is the purest and those who take care of their energy during these periods will benefit most.

 The difficult part is of course that you have to get up early, so it takes some time to adjust to that and not to fall asleep during practice.
-We suggest before your session to do all your mornings routine; pee, drink a few glasses of water, po0, shower to refresh you and wake you up.
+We suggest before your session to do all your mornings routine; pee, drink a few glasses of water, poo, shower to refresh you and wake you up.
 Try not to eat anything yet.